lmiller1990/axios-transform-example/README.md

 ## Consistency in your Vue/Vuex app with Axios's `transformRequest` and `transformResponse`

+In this post I will show how use axios's `transformRequest` and `transformResponse` functions to convert `snake case` into `camel case` for use in your Vue/Vuex app.

 Over the last few years, I've worked on countless Vue and React apps that are backed by APIs built using languges like Python, Ruby and Perl.
 By convention, many backend languages use `snake case` for variables and functions.
 This often means that I see Vuex stores that look like this:

 ```js